What is a challenger bank or mobile bank?

 Starling Bank Marketplace allows you to sync up your bank account with third party services so that you can manage all of your financial products in one place:

-- Yolt - see all your bank accounts in one place, using open banking.
+- Yolt - connect all of your online accounts in one place

 How do I set up a Starling current account?